What is data loss?

 However, if you need data recovery, it is usually much faster to find a good company to help you, which can be even cheaper and safer, since the service will be done by specialized professionals and in the shortest possible time.

 Also, practicing with your own lost files is not the best idea.
-If something goes wrong, you can lose them for good.
+If something goes wrong, you can lose them forever.

 How to choose a data recovery company?